More Slideshows from eMedicineHealth

 Unfortunately, some of the medications used to treat depression can interfere with concentration.
 The same is true of many other drugs.
 Talk to your doctor or pharmacist to check if a medication or supplement you are taking may be affecting your concentration.

 If you suspect your meds are clouding your concentration, don't assume there are no other options.
 Talk to your doctor about adjusting your dosage or switching to a different class of medication.
+Do not stop taking your medicine unless your doctor tells you to.

 Attention deficit hyperactivity disorder (ADHD) is not just a problem for children.
 More than half of kids with ADHD continue to experience symptoms as adults.
 The classic signs are a short attention span and trouble focusing on tasks.